isomerpages/moe-methodistgirlssch/_secondary-useful-links/For Students/Loan of MGS Uniform One.md

 4. Return the Uniform in its laundry plastic bag/ packaging after dry-cleaning it, **with the laundry receipt attached** .
 Put the whole plastic bag/ packaging into the Uniform Bag that was issued to you together with the hanger provided.

-5. If any part of the Uniform is lost, damaged or badly stained*, you will need to replace** the item at the following cost:
+5. If any part of the Uniform is lost, damaged or badly stained, **you will need to replace** the item at the following cost:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}